hm-lang/core/proposals/README.md

 ## sets

-TODO: if we rename map -> store, should we rename set -> bag or something else?  set is usually overloaded with setting something, although that's mostly obviated by the `x(New->X: int)` syntax.
+TODO: if we rename map -> store, should we rename set -> bag or something else?  set is usually overloaded with setting something, although that's mostly obviated by the `x(New X: int)` syntax.

 A set contains some elements, and makes checking for the existence of an element within fast, i.e., O(1).
 Like with store IDs, the set's element type must satisfy certain properties